tomas-fryza/vhdl-course/lab7-fsm/README.md

    ![top level](images/top-level_debounce_structure.png)

-   **Note:** The `enable_clock` and `simple_counter` components from the previous labs are required.
+   > **Note:** The `enable_clock` and `simple_counter` components from the previous labs are required.
 Do not forget to copy both files to `YOUR-PROJECT-FOLDER/debounce.srcs/sources_1/new/` folder and add them to the project.
+   >
+   > **Note:** Use online template for your [constraints XDC](https://raw.githubusercontent.com/Digilent/digilent-xdc/master/Nexys-A7-50T-Master.xdc) file `nexys-a7-50t` and uncomment the used pins according to the top_level entity.

 2. Instead of LEDs, use a Pmod port of the Nexys A7 board and display counter values on oscilloscope or logic analyser.